nguyen113/moodleMobile/README.md

-Moodle Mobile
+Moodle Mobile with custom Englist Listening plugin
 ============

-This is the primary repository of source code for the official Moodle Mobile app.
+For quick login, please use username student, teacher, cva.

-To file bugs and feature requests, use the Moodle Tracker:  https://tracker.moodle.org/browse/MOBILE
+3 account below is set with their password and Moodle url, just type username and click login

 To build the app, refer to:
 http://docs.moodle.org/dev/Moodle_Mobile_Building_the_app_for_Android